russellkelly/BgpEvpnVxlanOutDelay/README.md

-# BgpEvpnVxlanOutDelay Agent
+# BgpEvpnVxlanOutDelay

-The purpose of this agent is to monitor MLAG reachability, alert if all BGP EVPN peers are down and disable all ESI interfaces on the routers.
+The purpose of this agent is to monitor MLAG relaod timers, along with MLAG enablement and disable all BGP EVPN peers if the reload rimers are acitve.
+This is simulating, in effect, BGP out delay.

-Conversely when the Peers come back up the ESI interfaces are re-enabled.
-This is triggered via inotify, monitoring the logfile on the router for the MLAG Reload  changes.
+When the reload timers expire the BGP peers are re-enabled.
+This is triggered via inotify, monitoring the logfile on the router for any BGP Agent and MLAG agent changes.

 daemon BgpEvpnVxlanOutDelay
    exec /usr/local/bin/BgpEvpnVxlanOutDelay